 Chatham County DFCS Emergency Assistance runs an emergency housing appointment.
 The Emergency Assistance Program is a limited Chatham county funded housing program that assists individuals and families who have fallen under tough times and need financial assistance.
 People can use it only once every 24 months, they need to have an eviction notice, and meet other conditions.
 Call (912) 651-2220.

-Helping Hands of Savannah Georgia may be able to offer utility bill assistance and groceries.
+A number of churches and faith based groups in Savannah Georgia may be able to offer utility bill assistance and groceries.
+They may also offer rent, homeless prevention, and other social services.
 Utility and cooling bill assistance may be offered to seniors 55 and older, a single person must be disabled, and homes with dependents or children.
-One key service that this charity, which was formally known as United Ministries, offers is a program known as Emmaus House.
-Phone (912) 234-0330, or find assistance from Helping Hands.
+One key service of the charity is focused on ending hunger as well as homelessness in Chatham County.
+They also have antipoverty programs, services for immigrants, and more.
+Find help from Savannah churches

 Clothing assistance programs, including items for school, Christmas, and work, are available.
 Several Chatham County area non-profits and churches run clothing banks and/or thrift stores.
 The locations provide free or low cost items to families, in particular low income ones.
 More on clothing centers in Southeastern Georgia.